PalaashAgrawal/allmond/.docs/whatMakesThisRepoUnique.md

         - It is highly flexible as well.
 As you will notice, we add various kinds of custom functionalities, such as evaluating on the validation dataset at regular intervals during training.
 We also write a few wrappers around fast.ai functions to incorporate LLM training efficiently.
 This is needed because fast.ai expects the components to be in a standard format.
 The problem with LLM training is that the underlying components  don't always fit the standard pytorch data structure format that can be accomodated in a typical computer, simply because of the sheer scale.
 So in this repo, we build simple wrappers around functions to accomodate LLM training.
 Dataloaders access data using memory maps instead of a Dataset class object, for example.

+In short, we hide away implementation details in scripts, and expose hyperparameters that actually affect training (data format, model architectures, batch_size, etc etc).
+On the contrary, most repos, expose unnecessary implementation details (like the training process (iterating through dataloaders, forwarding through model, calculating loss, etc)), and hide away important hyperparameters in config files.